albertoZurini/turing-machine-emulator/README.md

 Which means

 If I am in the state "S1" and the cell I read contains "C1" then go to the state "S2", write "C2" and move "M".
 M can be positive or negative, a positive M will make the reder move towards left, a negative towards right.
-If you want to execute something independently by the state or the value read on the cell you can use "*" in spite of S1 or C1.
+If you want to execute something independently by the state or the value read on the cell you can use "*" instead of S1 or C1.